CFC-Servers/GLuaTest/README.md

 Without tests, you may find yourself spending large amounts of time debugging obscure issues.
-Automated tests require more work up front, but will save you time and frustration in the future when more people start using your project.
+Automated tests require more work up front, but will save you time and frustration in the future as your project grows.

 ---